HassanGPL/Memory-Game/README.md

-# Memore Game
+# Memory Game

-simple version of memory game using JavaScript , HTML and CSS.
+a simple version of a memory game using JavaScript, HTML, and CSS.

 ## Tools
     - Visual Studio Code